-- R{VJRKF} An error exception is generated when a detected error is signaled to the PE as an in-band error response to an architecturally-executed memory access or cache maintenance operation.
-This includes any explicit data access, instruction fetch, translation table walk, or hardware update to the translation tables made by an architecturally-executed instruction. - I{PJHZS} Error exception is a term used in this manual to describe a collection of exception types.
-See Taking error exceptions for more information. - R{MBNBH} It is IMPLEMENTATION DEFINED whether an error exception can be generated for an error that is consumed by hardware speculation or prefetching by a PE, but that is not committed to the architecturally visible state of the PE. - R{SHKJB} It is IMPLEMENTATION DEFINED whether an error exception can be generated for a detected error that is deferred. - R{GVWJD} It is IMPLEMENTATION DEFINED whether an error exception can be generated for a detected error that is corrected. - R{FNVVJ} An SError interrupt exception can also be generated for IMPLEMENTATION DEFINED causes.
+- An error exception is generated when a detected error is signaled to the PE as an in-band error response to an architecturally-executed memory access or cache maintenance operation.
+This includes any explicit data access, instruction fetch, translation table walk, or hardware update to the translation tables made by an architecturally-executed instruction. - An error exception is taken as an asynchronous SError interrupt, a synchronous External Data Abort exception, or a synchronous External Instruction Abort exception. - R{MBNBH} It is IMPLEMENTATION DEFINED whether an error exception can be generated for an error that is consumed by hardware speculation or prefetching by a PE, but that is not committed to the architecturally visible state of the PE. - R{SHKJB} It is IMPLEMENTATION DEFINED whether an error exception can be generated for a detected error that is deferred. - R{GVWJD} It is IMPLEMENTATION DEFINED whether an error exception can be generated for a detected error that is corrected. - R{FNVVJ} An error exception can also be generated for IMPLEMENTATION DEFINED causes.
+An error exception generated for an IMPLEMENTATION DEFINED cause is taken as an SError interrupt exception.

-For example, when an error is detected and neither corrected nor deferred, and signaled to the PE by means other than an in-band error response, or when an error detected by the PE in the PE state or in the result of a calculation.
+An error is detected and neither corrected nor deferred to the PE, and signaled to the PE by means other than an in-band error response, such as a wired SError interrupt pin.
+Asserting the SError interrupt pin causes the PE to generate an SError interrupt exception.

+An error is detected by the PE in the PE state, or in the result of a calculation performed by the PE.
+The detected error generates an SError interrupt exception.